AnonyRobFair/AnonyRobFair.github.io/index.md

 ### Step 1: Download the project

-Our project `DistFair.zip` is available at [Google Drive]().
+Our project `RobFair.zip` is available at [Google Drive]().
 Download and unzip our project.
 It contains both codes and datasets.
 ### Step 2: Create the running environment

 Create `Python 3.9` enviroment and install the packages that the project requires.